Agent governance,

 Why governance-first?

-Because the data is clear: 88% of organizations already had an AI agent security incident.
+Because the data is clear: AvePoint's State of AI 2026 report found that 88.4% of organizations already had an AI agent security incident.
 94% don't have a mature strategy.
 Companies spend 17x more on "AI-powered security" than on "securing AI itself."

 The market is building agents faster than safety can keep up.
 MAREF closes that gap — not by slowing development, but by putting guardrails in place so teams can move fast without breaking things.